Click Here To Join Our Telegram Channel for FREE daily tutorials!

 6. Remove that nasty tarnish

 Apply a mixture of lemon juice and salt (mix it until it looks like a paste) on brass, copper or stainless steel surfaces.
 Leave it in for a few minutes.
 Then soak a piece of soft cloth in warm water and rinse the paste off.
-Finally, wipe the area with dry cloth.
+Finally, wipe the area with a dry cloth.

 7. Make metal shine again